Top Scholarships for Black Canadian Students

 6. The Canada Post Awards for Indigenous and Black Students

-This scholarship supports both Indigenous and Black Canadian students in their pursuit of higher education.
+This scholarship goes for Indigenous and Black Canadian students in their quest for higher education.

 7. The RBC Future Launch Scholarship for Black Youth